 As of the 1930s, companies conducted employee surveys to brace themselves for the intervention of trade unions by taking actions at an early stage.
-If you are interested in the topic of trade unions, we recommend the article 3 tips on how to turn employee representatives into allies.
+If you're interested in the topic of trade unions, we recommend the article 3 tips on how to turn employee representatives into allies.

 Despite the long history of employee surveys to aid in optimising satisfaction and engagement, many companies believe it’s possible to recruit engaged employees.
 The company expects them to simply follow along on the path of corporate development and transformation.

 Even with transparent processes and motivational measures, one can only speculate about the actual engagement drivers and obstacles within the company.
-With the help of our online employee survey, you can do this even more precisely by explicitly identifying the company’s concerns and quickly addressing them.
+Thanks to our online employee survey, you can do this even more precisely by explicitly identifying the company’s concerns and quickly addressing them.

 Online, open, without time delay